fkr4eng/stafo/data/prompt01_template.md

 - In the LaTeX source code (Input Part 3 and Input Part 5) you can ignore the following:
     - `\label{...}`
     - `\index{...}`
-- The LaTeX source code (Input Part 3 and Input Part 5) contains special snippet-delimiter comments like `% snippet(5)`
+- The LaTeX source code (Input Part 3 and Input Part 5) contains special snippet-delimiter macros like `\snippet{5}`
-- In the list of resulting formalized statements we use a comment like `- // snippet(5)` to indicate the following statements are from `snippet(5)` of the LaTeX source code.
-Thereby `snippet(5)` is that substring of the LaTeX source code which starts with the special comment `% snippet(5)` and ends just before the next such comment `% snippet(6)`.
+- In the list of resulting formalized statements we use a comment like `- // snippet(5)` to indicate the following statements are from `snippet 5` of the LaTeX source code.
+Thereby `snippet 5` is that substring of the LaTeX source code which starts with special macro `\snippet{5}` and ends just before the next such macro `\snippet{6}`.
 The numbers 5 and 6 are only examples here.
+- The argument of some of these macros ends with 'i', for example: `\snippet{2i}`.
+This indicates that this snippet should be ignored.
-- In the LaTeX source code (Input Part 3 and Input Part 5) you can ignore all other comments (i.e. substrings that start with `%` and span until the next newline)
+- In the LaTeX source code (Input Part 3 and Input Part 5) you can ignore all LaTeX comments (i.e. substrings that start with `%` and span until the next newline)
 - In the LaTeX source code (Input Part 3 and Input Part 5) some custom macros are used to abbreviate variables (`\SX`, `\SY`) and operators.
 The macro `\it` means italic and is used to emphasize words.
 - The order of the formalized statements in Input Part 4 mainly follows the order in which the information is presented by the LaTeX source code in Input Part 3.